-The teachers I remember the most are the one’s that had some personality.
-The crazy cat lady / Seinfeld addict, the guy that threw a rock at you when it was your turn to answer a question (this may be frowned upon in the classroom – but it worked - everyone paid attention), the cynical / sarcastic economics professor who had really awkward examples for everything, and of course, the irreverent religion teacher.
+The teachers I remember the most are the ones who had some personality.
+The crazy cat lady / Seinfeld addict, the guy that threw a rock at you when it was your turn to answer a question (this may be frowned upon in the classroom – but it worked - everyone paid attention), the cynical/sarcastic economics professor who had really awkward examples for everything, and of course, the irreverent religion teacher.

 The thing that really made them so interesting and funny was that they were being themselves.
 Everyone is interesting.
 But sometimes people cover up the very thing that makes them interesting – their authentic self.

 I have a friend that is one of the funniest people I know, but whenever she presents she becomes so professional and neglects her personality that you would think she was super dry and boring – which isn’t the case at all.